matchbox-sharing/tcpip-volume1-practice/gitbook/S1/CreateSolePCNet.md

-# 1.c Configure your own interface
+# Configure your own interface

-Back to the "cave period", when your computer is isolated from any other PCs, let's explore the status of computer with some network tools.

 ### Config network through CLI on-the-fly
     * execute `config_interface_CLI.sh` with and without the cable plugged in